 Elevate Mentorship Program

 The Elevate Mentorship Program is a valuable way to build on an emerging career by providing knowledge and experience beyond study, at a point of transition and exploration.
+This can take the form of creative development or business/entrepreneurial acumen.

 The mentorship structure can vary considerably depending on the goals of the mentee and what the mentor can offer.
 Applications should include a proposal outlining how the mentorship will be structured and what the expected outcomes will be.